roam-qgis/Roam-docs/docs/admin-guide/projectformat.md

     - 'Main Roads'
 ```

-If this is not found in the ``settings.config`` file all layers will be selectable and the order is based on the project file order.
+If this is not found in the ``project.config`` file all layers will be selectable and the order is based on the project file order.

 ## Providers